Developing Strong Christian Lives

 B) Understand life’s experiences

-C) Respond to the Lord's working in our lives
+C) Respond to our Lord’s dealings

 _____________